-We were very careful to scrape and clean with clorox all of the hive as well.
+We were very careful to scrape and clean with Clorox all of the hive as well.
 We then replaced the foundations with another healthy hive’s frames that already had wax.

 We even cleaned the copper tops by scrubbing them with salt and lemon juices.
 I wanted to do an experiment during this process of the cleaning and test how cleaning with salt and lemon juice compared to cleaning with a store bought copper cleaner.
 Can you believe that the salt and lemon juice did much better and faster!

 We plan to move our hives to another location that gets more sun and to plant mint around our beehives.
 Wax moths do not like mint at all.
-There are also a few tips on how to prevent wax moth infestation.

 1. Make sure you have plenty of bees per hive.
 Combine two hives if necessary.
-This will make the hive much stronger to take care of the moths before the moths destroy them.
+This will make the hive much stronger and therefore better to repel the moths before the moths destroy them.